Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 • Household responsibilities

 Remember that boundaries should be firm but loving.
-The goal is to help your child develop internal self-control rather than simply comply out of fear.
+The goal is to help your kid develop internal self-control rather than simply comply out of fear.

 6. Teaching Behavior